 Graduation Requirements

-To satisfy the requirements for the degree of Master of Science in Financial Mathematics, the student must complete a total of 33 credits with an overall average of at least 3.0/4.0.
+To satisfy the requirements for the degree of Master of Science in Financial Mathematics, the student must complete a total of 33 credits with a cumulative GPA of at least 3.0/4.0 with no more than 2 Cs.
+The minimum passing grade of a graduate course is C.

 GRADUATION REQUIREMENTS